sunfishcode/wasm-reference-manual/WebAssembly.md

 added to the instance, and initialized to all zeros.
 For a linear-memory import, storage for the array is already allocated.

 The contents of the [Data Section] are loaded into the byte array.
-Each [string] is loaded into linear memory starting at its associated start offset value.
+Each [byte sequence] is loaded into linear memory starting at its associated start offset value.

 **Trap:** Dynamic Resource Exhaustion, if dynamic resources are insufficient to support creation of the array.